The Conditions of Physical Embodiment Enable Generalization and Care

+Sensitivity enables generalization by allowing dramatic behavioral adaptation to distribution shifts.
 We can, in fact, imagine states that modify the policy, sensors, actuators, or parameters significantly (i.e. in ways that go beyond the internal changes necessary to encode parameter updates), but such that the agent's integrity is increased rather than decreased.
-An example of this is a young child who is highly sensitive to the environment, but this sensitivity is in service of learning better policies and world models.
-The sensitivity enables adaptation that ultimately increases integrity and ensures the long-term survival of the child once they become an adult.
-Importantly, sensitivity beyond simply policy learning is what enables humans to adapt to dramatic forms of environmental and social distributional shifts over the course of our lifetimes.
+Periods of increased sensitivity (of policy, sensors, and actuators) beyond simply policy learning is what enables humans to adapt to dramatic forms of environmental and social distributional shifts over the course of our lifetimes.
 In this way, sensitivity is both a gift and a curse.
 We can't have the flexibility necessary for useful adaptation without accepting the possibility of change for the worse as well.
 We view this trade-off as fundamental to embodied intelligence.
-Despite great advances in intelligence as measured across a variety of metrics, the flexibility and adaptability of current AI systems such as state-of-the-art LLMs in the face of radical distribution shift is still extremely poor \citep{lehman2025evolution}, often because they are optimized for pre-defined objectives which may not capture the richness required for true open-ended adaptation \citep{stanley2015why}.
-This has limited the application of these systems to tasks which only have relatively short time horizons, or for which there is a minimal level of potential distribution shift.
 Agents which can act autonomously in open-ended domains over the course of hours or days will require a level of flexibility which will likely necessitate greater sensitivity, and thus the co-extensive possibility of vulnerability and, at least hypothetically, threatened integrity.
-Research into the benefits of sensitivity and vulnerability \citep{man2024needneedhomeostaticneural} for the overall adaptability of agents is a crucial step in this line of research.
+Research into the benefits of sensitivity and vulnerability \cite{man2024needneedhomeostaticneural} for the overall adaptability of agents is a crucial step in this line of research.